DmitriBogdanov/GSE/README.md

 The whole library is header-only and can be found [here](include/).

 > [!Warning]
-> As of now, the library is **heavily** work-in-progress, not all functionality is fully implemented.
+> As of now, the library is **work-in-progress**, it contains the core functionality and documentation, but there is plenty of work left to be done. **Contributions are welcome**, see [contribution guide](./CONTRIBUTING.md).

 ## Design Principles